MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOSiteDesign.md

 ## SYNOPSIS

 Applies a published site design to a specified site collection target.
 This allows a site design to be applied to an existing site collection.
+The supported site templates you can apply a site design to include: “modern” team site (with O365 group), “modern” team site (without an O365 group); communication site; classic team site; and classic publishing site.

 ## SYNTAX